chef-boneyard/chef-web-docs-2016/includes_server_replication/includes_server_replication_scenarios.rst

 .. image:: ../../images/chef_server_replication_many.png

+|chef replication| use cases:

+* Distributing glocal policy across multiple datacenters, and distributing traffic across |chef servers|
+* Reducing wide-area network traffic by pointing clients to the nearest replica |chef server|
+* Daisy-chain policy distribution from master to replica, and from replica to another replica

 |chef replication| should not be used for:

-* Disaster recovery or backup/restore processes.
-The replication process is read-only and cannot be changed to read-write
+* Automated disaster recovery or backup/restore processes.
+The replication process is read-only and cannot be changed to read-write without manual intervention
-* Synchronizing a replica instance with another replica instance
 * Node re-registration.
 A node may be associated only with a single |chef server|